 It is indicated for anemia due to excessive blood loss due to all kinds of bleeding such as injury, excessive bleeding during periods, bleeding from any orifices of the body, etc. There is marked pallor and coldness of the skin and mucous membranes.
 The face appears pale with sunken features.
 China helps to control the bleeding and restore the lost blood.

 It is especially indicated for women suffering from anemia.
 They are very weak with marked prostration.
 This is well suited for women who have had repeated miscarriages and abortions and also heavy bleeding during periods.

 It acts as an iron supplement and restores the hemoglobin level to normal.
-It helps to increase the low hemoglobin levels.
-Some of the symptoms that can be treated by ferrum phosphoricum are paleness of skin, anemia during pregnancy, increased pulse and heart rate, dizziness, and vertigo with violent palpitations.
+It helps to increase the low haemoglobin levels.
+Some of the symptoms that can be treated by Ferrum phosphoricum are paleness of skin, anemia during pregnancy, increased pulse and heart rate, dizziness, and vertigo with violent palpitations.

 Some of the other homeopathic medicines for anemia are Natrum muriaticum, Phosphorus, Picric acid, Alstonia, Arsenicum album, Vanadium, Nux vomica, Calcarea carbonicum, Calcarea phosphoricaum, Nitric acid, etc.

 Some of the best homeopathic medicines for anemia that Dr Willmar Schwabe India manufacturers are, Alfalfa Tonic, Five phos 3X, Anekind(for children), Biocombintion No:1, Atista radix MT, Boerhaavia diffusa MT, Alstonia scholaris MT, Galega officinalis MT, etc.